RichardScottOZ/conda-notes/README.md

 # conda-notes
-Notes of relevance to working with Anaconda
+Notes of relevance to working with the Anaconda python distribution

 # Distributions
 - Full Anaconda